 - A brief (1-2 page) proposal of the project along with a written endorsement of the work by a faculty member of the Neuroscience Graduate Program.

-To gain admission to the DMP, the student submits his/her cumulative and Neuroscience GPA (with transcripts) and a proposal to the NUP Director.
+To gain admission to the DMP, the student submits his/her cumulative and Neuroscience GPA (with transcripts) and a proposal to the Director of the DMP.
 The names of the primary (i.e., mentor) and secondary faculty readers and the declared graduation date must also be included.
-Once admitted, the student registers for three credits of NESC 4970 in the first semester of his or her fourth year.
-In this course, students conduct their research under the supervision of an NGP faculty member.
-In the second semester, the student registers for NESC 4980 to finalize his or thesis, ending with a journal-style manuscript.
+Once admitted, the student registers for three credits of NESC 4970 in the first semester of their fourth year.
+In this course, students conduct their research under the supervision of a NGP faculty member.
+In the second semester, the student registers for NESC 4980 to finalize his/her thesis, ending with a journal manuscript.
 The research project is intended to foster independent thought and develop the student’s critical ability to formulate and conduct scientific research.
 The date of the student’s final submission of the DMP thesis to the committee is two weeks before the last day of classes that semester.
-The two-member faculty committee (mentor and second reader) reports its evaluation of Distinction, High Distinction, or Highest Distinction of the thesis to the NUP Director by the first day of the exam period.
-The executive committee of the major then considers the thesis evaluation, along with the student’s academic record to submit a final level of distinction to the College Registrar.
+The two-member faculty committee (mentor and second reader) reports its evaluation of Distinction, High Distinction, or Highest Distinction of the thesis to the DMP Director by the first day of the exam period.
+The executive committee of the major then considers the thesis evaluation along with the student’s academic record to submit a final level of distinction to the College Registrar.
 Students also receive a letter grade for both NESC 4970 and NESC 4980.
 These courses do not count toward the 30 credit requirement for the major.

 For further information on entering the Distinguished Major Program in Neuroscience, contact the current program and DMP director at, firstname.lastname@example.org

 A total of 30 graded course credits is required to graduate.